4 Day Masai Mara - Lake Nakuru Camping Safari in Kenya

 How to get there

 Please book your flight to arrive at Jomo Kenyatta International Airport (NBO).
-Transfer from and to the airport is included in the price.
+Transfer from the airport is included in the price.
 Papio Africa Holidays will pick you up from the airport.

 Cancellation Policy